 The tension between, on the one hand, the desire to utilize all technological opportunities and, on the other hand, guaranteeing excellent support for the business, has led to very different results in terms of maturity, costs, customer satisfaction, continuity and, above all, complexity.
 Organizations that are primarily guided by that technology have deployed the finest applications, but often pay a high prize in terms of costs and complexity.
 Organizations that focus more on efficient support of the core business reduce that complexity and can limit their costs.
 The second group focuses more on principles than on practices.

-The USM method was explicitly developed to support this future, with an easily learnable, standardized and universal management system.
-Due to the pure structure of USM, the method is applicable to all facility domains, and USM is ideally suited for integration of multiple facility domains, for example in Shared Service Centers or in management organizations.
-With USM, the knowledge that has mainly been gained in the field of IT services becomes available for facility areas that, like IT, are increasingly gaining influence on the core business of the organization.
+The USM method was explicitly developed to support this future, with an easily learnable, standardized and universal management system that acts as the link for supply chains and networks.
+Due to the pure structure of USM, the method is applicable to all facility domains, and USM is ideally suited for integration of multiple facility domains, for example in Shared Service Centers or governing bodies, or for nationwide supply networks that sha e a common goal - think of national health data or national dat on civilians.
+With USM, that service knowledge becomes available to all facility domains, and beyond that: to supply chains and networks of organizations.